PDTenpas/pdtenpas.github.io/_posts/2019-07-20-metadata-issue-4.md

 "That.
 We had an insane day.
 It's like midnight on a Tuesday.
 They were all fried too and they left laughing."

-"Oh, whenever I walk into a room, when I come through that door I think `what do the people in here need from me?
-How can I help make this the best possible experience for everyone?`"
+"Oh, whenever I walk into a room, when I come through that door I think 'what do the people in here need from me?
+How can I help make this the best possible experience for everyone?''"

 That was it and I went home and here I am still thinking about it many years later.